canonical/ubuntu-core-docs/docs/en/seeding-classic-image.md

 For background information on model assertions and signing them, see [image building][image-building]

-### Getting the brand SSO account assertion
+### Getting the Brand SSO account assertion

-As noted, the brand SSO account is used to generate the key used to sign the model.
+As noted, the Brand SSO account is used to generate the key used to sign the model.
 Therefore, this account assertion needs to be seeded for the model to be authenticated.